mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 ## Views

-!!! info inline end "Relevance to using Workbench"
+!!! success inline end "Relevance to using Workbench"
-    You generally don't need to interact with Views when using Islandora Workbench, but you can use Workbench to [export CSV data](/islandora_workbench_docs/generating_csv_files/#using-a-drupal-view-to-identify-content-to-export-as-csv) from Drupal via a View.
+    You usually don't need to know anything about Views when using Islandora Workbench, but you can use Workbench to [export CSV data](/islandora_workbench_docs/generating_csv_files/#using-a-drupal-view-to-identify-content-to-export-as-csv) from Drupal via a View.

 Views are another extremely powerful Drupal feature that Islandora uses extensively.
 A View is a Drupal configuration that generates a list of things managed by Drupal, most commonly nodes.
 As a Workbench user, you will probably only use a View if you want to export data from Islandora via a `get_data_from_view` Workbench task.